amrmhassan/smart-wallet/time line.md

 DONE - start implemeting the transaction details screen , it might be a modal that show some info about the transaction, and the user can edit the data of the transaction from that modal
-DONE - skip checking that the transaction will make the savings with minus DONE - implement app auto update using fire base storage
+DONE - skip checking that the transaction will make the savings with minus DONE - implement app auto update using fire base storage DONE -  make the profile stats to be calculated every time DONE - add the debts
+DONE -  debts will add a money to a certain profile DONE -  when fulfilling a debt it's money will be substracted from a profile DONE -  adding a debt will need another screen for adding debts DONE -  convert choose profile screen to a modal
+DONE -  fulfill , edit, delete debts
+DONE - make the app provide advices when adding a new transaction and it is higher or take it's ratioToTotal is high DONE - add editing the start of the day to the settings screen

 [Pending]
-- 1] DONE - make the app provide advices when adding a new transaction and it is higher or take it's ratioToTotal is high
-- 2] add editing the start of the day to the settings screen and handle it from the user_prefs provider
-- 3] make a user_prefs provider and add all settings to it
+- make a user_prefs provider and add all settings to it
-- 4] make the firebase handle the user settings
+- make the firebase handle the user settings
-- 5] DONE -  make the profile stats to be calculated every time
-- 6] DONE - add the debts
--- DONE -  debts will add a money to a certain profile -- DONE -  when fulfilling a debt it's money will be substracted from a profile -- DONE -  adding a debt will need another screen for adding debts -- DONE -  convert choose profile screen to a modal
--- DONE -  fulfill , edit, delete debts
--- sync debts to firebase
+- sync debts to firebase
--- add a debt count for each profile
+- add a debt count for each profile
-- 7] back up the app then delete the income, outcome props from the profile model and their followers
+- back up the app then delete the income, outcome props from the profile model and their followers
+- let day start settings become from the user prefs provider not from the constant